ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

   * Funding the development of the technology
   * Team (Founder) rewards
 * Block Signing Reward: Each participating Master node will receive a certain number of new coins with each block.
 The amount received is based on the targeted yearly inflation rate and the number of signing nodes.
 * Proof-of-Work: In order to quickly generate starting funds for the general community to start participating in the Ixian network, a Proof-of-Work style system is in place which allows nodes to solve mathematical riddles in exchange for new IXI coins.
 This process is expected to run until a certain number of IXI coins are in circulation, then it will be deactivated.
-More details about this process can be found in the following document: [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html)
+More details about this process can be found in the following document: [Ixian Optional PoW - Mining](https://projectixian.github.io/tech_docs/mining_pow.html)

 The exact values of these rewards, as well as the valuation of IXI coin in fiat currencies is beyond the scope of this document.